kpaede/Verovio-Music-Renderer/README.md

 Q: I don't hear anything, and playback isn't starting.
 A: Make sure you're connected to the internet to load the SoundFont for playback.
 It won't work offline, and note highlighting won't either.
 Check the Obsidian dev tools when in doubt.

+Q: I don't hear anything on iOS.
+A: Make sure Silence Mode is not turned on; otherwise you won't hear anything, even with full volume.